 Nishi is a Partner in the Trade mark Department.
 She practices at the Durban office and is one of the Managing Partners.
 Nishi served for seven years on the firm’s Management Committee as Branch Office Chairperson.

-Nolwazi has twenty one years post qualification experience in the field of trade mark law.
+Nolwazi has over twenty years’ post qualification experience in the field of trade mark law.
 She has in the past focused in trade marks and copyright litigation including passing-off and unlawful competition.
-She advised clients from divergent industries including from the fashion and luxury goods, hospitality, fast moving consumer goods, sports, automotive, to name but a few.

 Steven advises clients on all issues relating to trade mark selection, searching, registration and enforcement.
 He is actively involved in creating, implementing and managing trade mark portfolios, enforcement programmes and management strategies, on behalf of our international and local clients in a number of African countries.